WK APIG Scholarship (Australia)

 How to apply

-- What you see is a major issue for your area of insurance and how it could be resolved.
+2. What you see as a major issue for your area of insurance and how it could be resolved (video up to 3 minutes, or text up to 500 words).

 View Grace’s submission here.

-2023 Winner – Ben McCallum, Willis Tower Watson
+2023 – Ben McCallum, Senior Claims Advisor FINEX, Willis Tower Watson

 View Ben’s submission here.